ncsuarc/website/content/about/oliver.md

 order: 3
 social:
   linkedin: "https://www.linkedin.com/in/hjoliver/"
+description: >
+  Manages relationships with corporate sponsors and prospective new members.
 ---

-Manages relationships with corporate sponsors and prospective new members.